An Instagrammer Complained About The Caviar Served At Trump’s Resort And People Are Furious

 "Elites traumatized."

-@VacayinBae said they "feel bad" their photo went viral, and hope they can return to the resort.
+@Vacayinbae said they "feel bad" their photo went viral, and hope they can return to the resort.

 "I will go back if I don't get blacklisted from all of this," they said.
 "I didn't intend this to become such a 'shit show,' I was really surprised is all."

-A spokesperson for Mar-a-Lago did not return a BuzzFeed News request for comment on the caviar catastrophe.
+A spokesperson for Mar-a-Lago did not return BuzzFeed News' request for comment on the caviar catastrophe.

 Stephanie McNeal is a social news editor for BuzzFeed News and is based in New York.